25 October 2022 / Laura Garvin Gomez

 - Supporting skin health (when mixed with Sandalwood)

-Myrrh can be used as a mood enhancer, which could be ideal during the more stressful periods of Christmas.
+Myrrh essential oil can be used as a mood enhancer, which could be ideal during the more stressful periods of Christmas.
 Diffuse it to inhale the aroma or apply it to your skin using a carrier oil to make the most of your downtime.

-If you want to replicate the smell of a ‘real’ Christmas tree, then fir needle oil is one of the best festive essential oils to buy.
+If you want to replicate the smell of a ‘real’ Christmas tree, then fir needle is one of the best festive essential oils to buy.

 - Fighting infections (due to its antimicrobial and antioxidant agents)